geode-sdk/docs/tutorials/index.md

-# Tutorials
+# Modding Tutorials

-These are a collection of **tutorials** and **information** for using the Geode framework.
+These are a collection of **tutorials** and **information** for using making Geometry Dash mods using the Geode framework.
 These are focused on general modding tips & Geode-specific features.